python-adaptive/adaptive/README.md

 The following learners are implemented:
-* `Learner1D`, for 1D functions `f: ℝ → ℝ^N`
+* `Learner1D`, for 1D functions `f: ℝ → ℝ^N`,
-* `Learner2D`, for 2D functions `f: ℝ^2 → ℝ^N`
+* `Learner2D`, for 2D functions `f: ℝ^2 → ℝ^N`,
-* `AverageLearner`, For stochastic functions where you want to average the result over many evaluations
+* `AverageLearner`, For stochastic functions where you want to average the result over many evaluations,
-* `IntegratorLearner`, for when you want to intergrate a 1D function `f: ℝ → ℝ`
+* `IntegratorLearner`, for when you want to intergrate a 1D function `f: ℝ → ℝ`,
-* `BalancingLearner`, for when you want to run several learners at once, selecting the "best" one each time you get more points
+* `BalancingLearner`, for when you want to run several learners at once, selecting the "best" one each time you get more points.

 In addition to the learners, `adaptive` also provides primitives for running the sampling across several cores and even several machines, with built-in support